First few overtones probe the event horizon geometry: Conclusions

 \section{Conclusions}

 We have shown that a small deformation of the near-horizon geometry of a black hole leads to a very strong change of overtones, while the fundamental mode remains almost unchanged.
-It immediately follows that first few overtones can probe the event horizon geometry which potentially could be seen at the earlier stage of QN ringing \cite{Giesler:2019uxc}.
+It immediately follows that first few overtones can probe the event horizon geometry which potentially could be seen at the earlier stage of quasinormal ringing \cite{Giesler:2019uxc}.

 The observed here phenomenon of high sensitivity of lowest overtones to small deformations of the near horizon geometry is definitely connected with the so called ``overtones instability'' discussed in \cite{Jaramillo:2021tmt,Jaramillo:2020tuu}.
-There small perturbations of the effective potential were deformed by a sinusoidal function of the compact coordinate, so that this would correspond to the small deformation of the geometry not only near the event horizon, but in the whole space.
-While such a setup is suitable in the context of secondary perturbations of linearized gravitational waves, it does not allow one to understand which kind of deformations produce the outburst of overtones, which is the main question of our consideration.
-Here we have shown that even very small deformations solely near the event horizon are sufficient for such an outburst of overtones.
+There the effective potential was deformed by a sinusoidal function, so that this would correspond to the small deformation of the geometry not only near the event horizon, but in the whole space.
+Moreover, in \cite{Jaramillo:2021tmt,Jaramillo:2020tuu} the derivative of the deformation function does not vanish at the event horizon, implying nonsmall changes of the near-horizon geometry, and the impact of the deformation obviously increases when the ``high-frequency'' deformation is considered.

+Such a setup does not allow one to understand which kind of deformations produce the outburst of overtones, which is the main question of our consideration.
+Here we have shown that very small deformations in a relatively small region near the event horizon are sufficient for such an outburst of overtones, while the deformations at a distance from the black hole need to be very large and physically irrelevant in order to produce a similar effect.
+Having a number of overtones in addition to the fundamental mode and using the strict hierarchy of coefficients of the parametrization \cite{Rezzolla:2014mua,Konoplya:2016jvv}, one could, in principle, constrain the allowed black-hole geometry.

-Our work is also related to recent studies of ad hoc ``bump'' deformations of the effective potential due to environmental effects \cite{Cheung:2021bol,Berti:2022hwx} at a distance from the black hole, which also destabilize the spectrum at late times, leaving no noticeable imprint in the earlier phase of the ringdown.
+The high sensitivity of the overtones due to the small nonsmooth deformations, which is also the case of the random deformation probes of \cite{Jaramillo:2020tuu}, were studied also in earlier works \cite{Berry:1982,Nollert:1996rf,Aguirregabiria:1996zy}.
+The crucial difference between our approach and the above works is that we considered smooth deformations distributed over some region near the horizon (when considering the horizon contribution, see Figs.~\ref{fig:scalarpot},~\ref{fig:gravpotdef}) and in the far zone (when considering the astrophysical environment, Eq.~\ref{augm}).
+This must be more appropriate to real astrophysical distribution of gravitational and matter fields than the nonlocalized deformations of \cite{Jaramillo:2021tmt,Jaramillo:2020tuu} or nonsmooth highly localised (``ultraviolet'') deformations considered in \cite{Jaramillo:2020tuu,Berry:1982,Nollert:1996rf,Aguirregabiria:1996zy}.
+After all, the latter high-frequency deformations of the black-hole spacetime would require high energies which could hardly be ascribed to an astrophysical environment in the linear regime.